SSWConsulting/SSW.Rules.Content/rules/appointments-do-you-explain-why-youve-deleted-or-modified-an-appointment/rule.md

 This technique helps alleviate confusion.

+::: info

-You should also include a "Note:" in case you have reasons to break a rule
+You should also include a "Note:" in case you have reasons to break a rule.

 ::: greybox
 **Note:** Not sending leave as a full-day appointment to avoid time-zone issues with bookings